julianeon/slackbot/README.md

 ## Python Slackbot

 This is old code that worked circa 2016 but works no longer.
 I keep it here for archival purposes & to show Python code I wrote.
 It's the most popular repo I've created.
-My other recent Python repo is [useful-python-scripts](https://github.com/julianeon/useful-python-scripts).
+My most recent Python repo is [useful-python-scripts](https://github.com/julianeon/useful-python-scripts).

 Original text below.